Research

 Co-authors · with C. Peker and M. Uyer

-The dataset itself is part of the contribution: the Turkish Competition Board’s decision record had never been treated as a single coherent corpus for economic research.
-Building it that way opens the door to a research program — including the citation network study below.
+The dataset itself is part of the contribution.
+Building it opened the door to a research program, including the citation network study below.

 Why it matters

-• Demonstrates the feasibility of treating a national agency’s full decision record as a research-grade dataset.
+• It shows that a national agency’s full decision record can be treated as a research-grade dataset.

 Forthcoming· Working paper